docker-library/docs/kaazing-gateway/content.md

 You should then be able to connect to ws://somehostname:8000 from the [WebSocket echo test](https://www.websocket.org/echo.html).

-Note: this assumes that `somehostname` is resolvable from your browser, you may need to add and etc/hosts entry for `somehostname` on your `dockerhost ip`.
+Note: this assumes that `somehostname` is resolvable from your browser, you may need to add an etc/hosts entry for `somehostname` on your `dockerhost ip`.

 ## Custom Configuration